ku-fpg/fpg-web/site/projects/hfec.markdown

 <div class="teaser">

 On this project, we used [Kansas Lava](/projects/kansas-lava) to generate efficient forward error correcting codes.
-From a research point of view, we were attempting to to answer the following questions:
+From a FPG research point of view, we were attempting to to answer the following questions:

 -   Can we use use functional programming to complement and support the